doudoudedi/hackEmbedded/README.md

 This tool is embedded in the security test of the device.
 There are two main functions:

 1. Generate **backdoor programs** of various architectures.
-The backdoor program is packaged in shellless pure shellcode and is smal，Pure static backdoor .**Armv5, Armv7, Armv8, mipsel, mips，mips64，powerpc are now supported, and they are still being updated**
+The backdoor program is packaged in shellless pure shellcode and is smal，Pure static backdoor .**Armv5, Armv7, Armv8, mipsel, mips，mips64，powerpc, powerpc64 are now supported, and they are still being updated**

-2. Generate **reverse_shell shellcode** of various architectures during the exploit process, and no null bytes, which facilitates the exploitation of memory corruption vulnerabilities on embedded devices. **Armv5, Armv7, Armv8, mipsel, mips are now supported, and they are still being updated**
+2. Generate **reverse_shell shellcode** of various architectures during the exploit process, and no null bytes, which facilitates the exploitation of memory corruption vulnerabilities on embedded devices. **Armv5, Armv7, Armv8, mipsel, mips, mips64, mips64el, powerpc, powerpc64 are now supported, and they are still being updated**

 3. Fixed some bugs that the reverse_shellcode and reverse_backdoor **ports were selected too big**, and **added the function of generating bindshell with specified ports and passwords under x86 and x64**，**and beautified the generation process****（This feature will be updated to various architectures）**
     Add support armvelv7_bind_shell(2022.10.27)，